valeriorlandini/sonus/ReadMe.md

 `cmake --build . --config Release`

 Note: you can add the `-jX` option where X is the number of cores to use (e.g. `-j4`).
 This can help speed up your builds, though it may sometimes interleave the error output, making troubleshooting more challenging.

+## How to cite

+If you are using *sonus* in an academic context, you are welcome to cite [this paper](https://zenodo.org/records/18600750):

+> Orlandini, V. (2026). sonus, an open-source Max/MSP package for sound experimentation and algorithmic composition.
+Zenodo. https://doi.org/10.5281/zenodo.18600750